ViniGarcia/COVEN/README.md

 8. Packet accelerators integration with VNS (WAITING)<br/>
 9. Graphical interface (WAITING)

+### Execute example

+To execute the project example follow these steps:
+1. Execute the platform configuration agent (python3 ConfigurationAgent.py)
+2. Execute the example script in Example folder (python3 ExampleScript.py)
+3. In the example script execute the "configure"
+4. In the example script execute the "start"

+After that, the platform and the network function components will be running.
+To stop the server execute "status", "stop", "reset", "off", and "end".
+If the the network function components are running management operations can be requested by the commands "list", "check", "request1", "request2", "request3", and "request4".

 ### Support

 Contact us towards git issues requests or by the e-mail vfulber@inf.ufsm.br.